 The baby is visualized exclusively in its undeniable aesthetic dimension (that little, irresistible thing).
 What should, in any case, be a sober and measured act, becomes an exhibitionist and hysterical paraphernalia, where adults become infantile and the child is objectified.

-(As long as we do not have critical mechanisms for this, our morality will be formulated incompletely, for in the structures of motherhood and procreation, other manipulative social attitudes are comprised, as if they provided the general matrix of our relations with others.
-Not without reason it is spoken of in “maternalism” and “paternalism” to criticize other attitudes that are not directly related to birth and procreation.)⁸.
+(As long as we do not have critical mechanisms against this, our morality will remain incompletely formulated; through the structures of motherhood and procreation, other manipulative social attitudes are grasped, as if those structures provided the general matrix of our relations with others.
+Not without reason it is spoken about “maternalism” and “paternalism” to criticize other attitudes not directly connected to birth and procreation.)⁸.

 35. Mystification of the Great Father

 8: In this aphorism, we find again that same self-censorship to which I referred in another note; whispered thoughts (sometimes written in very small letters), pointing to Cabrera’s indecision, as if he wanted, at the same time, to be and not be read.
 As in Schopenhauer’s case, Cabrera’s relations with his own mother are decisive in understanding his bitter and biased text.
 In addition, an adequate psychological study may unravel the biographical roots of negative ethics.

-However, when one creates a child and manifests his immense pride as a father, society understands, applauds and supports: “Look, a proud father!
+However, when someone creates a child and manifests their immense pride as a parent, The whole of society understands, applauds and supports: “Look, a proud parent!
 Of course, who would not be proud with such a beautiful child!”.
-Curious and annoying that we can not be proud of something that has cost us immense effort to accomplish and which is pure fruit of our most acute sensitivity, and that others allow us to explode of pride only by having successfully exercised our most elemental biological functions, functions that anyone is able to exercise, even if one does not have any talent, even who is, perhaps, the most despicable of humans!
+Curious and annoying that we cannot be proud of something that has cost us an immense effort to accomplish and which is pure fruit of our most acute sensibility, and that others are allowed to explode of pride only by having successfully exercised their most elementary biological functions, functions that anyone can execute, even by those with no talent, or by the most despicable of humans!

 36. All procreation is manipulative